oracle-livelabs/adb/adb-prometheus/introduction/introduction.md

-# Build a Prometheus-Compatible Telemetry Endpoint for ADB-D Using ORDS
+# Build a Prometheus-Compatible Telemetry Endpoint for Autonomous AI Database Using ORDS

 ## Introduction

-Oracle Autonomous AI Database - Dedicated (ADB-D) provides powerful performance views (`V$SYSSTAT`, `V$SYSMETRIC`, `V$WAITCLASSMETRIC`, and more) but does not natively expose a Prometheus-compatible metrics endpoint.
-In this workshop, you will build one — entirely from within the database — using Oracle REST Data Services (ORDS), PL/SQL, and the Prometheus exposition format.
+Oracle Autonomous AI Database on Dedicated Exadata Infrastructure (Autonomous AI Database) provides access to a rich set of performance and monitoring views, including `V$SYSSTAT`,`V$SYSMETRIC`, `V$WAITCLASSMETRIC`, and many others.
+However, it does not natively offer a Prometheus-compatible metrics endpoint for external monitoring and observability platforms.

+In this workshop, you will learn how to build a custom Prometheus metrics endpoint entirely within the database using Oracle REST Data Services (ORDS), PL/SQL, and the Prometheus exposition format.
+This approach enables seamless integration of Autonomous AI Database performance metrics with modern monitoring and observability ecosystems.

-By the end of this workshop, you will have a fully functional observability pipeline: real-time database telemetry scraped by Prometheus and visualized in a Grafana dashboard — with no external agents or exporters required.
+By the end of this workshop, you will have implemented a complete observability pipeline, enabling real-time database telemetry to be collected by Prometheus and visualized through Grafana dashboards.
+This solution operates entirely within Oracle Autonomous AI Database, eliminating the need for external agents, exporters, or additional monitoring infrastructure while providing comprehensive visibility into database performance and health.

 *Estimated Workshop Time:* 90 minutes